Dave Raun

-members of NOFX, Swingin' Utters, and Foo Fighters.
+members of NOFX, Swingin' Utters, Ramones and Foo Fighters.

+Career

 Raun, a native of San Mateo, California, began his career in the mid to late '80's drumming in numerous bands before joining California hardcore punk band Rich Kids on LSD in 1992.
 Raun joined Lagwagon in 1996, replacing original drummer Derrick Plourde.
 Most recently, he has been seen drumming for Hot Water Music and Black President.

+Personal life

 Raun is married to Laura Slippy.